AI for Cybersecurity Professionals

 Syllabus Summary

-Module 1: AI in Daily Work and the Anatomy of AI Systems
+Module 1: The Anatomy of AI Systems

 Module 2: Cybersecurity Attacks and Defences of AI Systems

-Module 3: AI Incident Response and Forensics
+Module 4: AI Incident Response and Forensics

 Course Pricing & Payment Terms